Nationals vs. Pirates Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has four doubles, five home runs, 13 walks and 13 RBI (22 total hits).
+- Andrew McCutchen has 23 hits with five doubles, five home runs, 15 walks and 14 RBI.
 He's also stolen four bases.

 McCutchen Recent Games